stolostron/rhacm-docs/_pages/create_builds.md

    2. Select **+** > **New branch**.
    3. Name it the new version number.
 For example, name the branch _2.7_. **Note**: Do not include the `_stage` in this branch name, as you did with the GitHub branch.

    **Alternatively**: You can run the build script with the new version number to create a branch in GitLab.
-For more information about running the build, see [Build and publish](https://github.com/open-cluster-management/rhacm-docs/blob/gh-pages/_pages/arch_builds.md).
+For more information about running the build, see [Refreshing builds](refresh_builds.md).

 4. Log in to Pantheon.